Hip-Hop & R&B Features

 Shutterstock

 From the East Coast-West Coast rivalry that dominated the ’90s to the more recent feuds of the 21st century, diss tracks have continually pushed the boundaries of creativity and controversy in hip-hop.
-They are not merely songs but statements, loaded with accusations, revelations, and sometimes, raw emotion.
+They are not merely songs but statements loaded with accusations, revelations, and, sometimes, raw emotion.

-Our Favorite Rap Disses of All Time
+Our Favorite Rap Tracks of All Time

 1. The Raw Emotion of Rap